 We offer a variety of retreats and faith-sharing opportunities throughout the year to support the spiritual development of the entire GMercyU community.
 Our goal is to help the GMercyU community pause to engage questions of significance and to pray and reflect on your personal experiences in the pursuit of lives of deep meaning.

-Our vision of Campus Ministry calls us to celebrate the Catholic/Christian faith of our sponsors, the Sisters of Mercy, and to encourage others to live their faith more fully.
+Our vision of The Mercy Center calls us to celebrate the Catholic/Christian faith of our sponsors, the Sisters of Mercy, and to encourage others to live their faith more fully.
 Our desire is that people who engage our liturgy and worship experiences – especially over time – will seek an active and meaningful relationship with God, giving witness to Gospel values and the charism of Mercy.

 To facilitate this relationship, we offer a variety of Catholic, ecumenical and interfaith prayer experiences throughout the year.

 In-person, on-campus prayer services will be held throughout the year on a variety of different topics.
 These opportunities will be livestreamed through social media.
-Please follow our Instagram (@gmercyuministry) or our Facebook Page (Gwynedd Mercy University Campus Ministry) for the date, time, and location of each prayer!
+Please follow our Instagram (@gmercyumercycenter) or our Facebook Page (The Mercy Center at Gwynedd Mercy University) for the date, time, and location of each prayer!
 Contact Jeff Wallace (wallace.j@gmercyu.edu) with any questions or comments.

 The Gwynedd Mercy University campus community offers special prayer opportunites to celebrate our Catholic, Mercy identity.

 We encourage students, faculty, and staff to get involved in our liturgical celebrations as singers, musicians, lectures, Extraordinary Ministers of Holy Communion and leaders of prayer.
 Interested?
-Contact Jeff Wallace, director of Campus Ministry, at wallace.j@gmercyu.edu or 215-641-5590.
+Contact Jeff Wallace at wallace.j@gmercyu.edu or 215-641-5590.

 Gwynedd Mercy University respects the faith traditions of all of our students.

 Gwynedd Mercy University provides time away to students for specific Catholic/Christian religious holidays, such as Christmas, Holy Thursday, and Good Friday.
 However, the GMercyU campus community is comprised of diverse religious and spiritual backgrounds that have unique observances and holidays.
-University policy permits undergraduate and graduate students to observe religious holidays that conflict with the academic schedule without penalty (UG Couse Catalogue, pg.
-5; Grad.
-Course Catalogue, pg.
-4).
+University policy permits undergraduate and graduate students to observe religious holidays that conflict with the academic schedule without penalty (see reference in the UG Course Catalog).

-Therefore, Campus Ministry and the Division of Mission Integration provides this list of religious observances and holidays for the benefit of the campus community.
+Therefore, The Mercy Center and Division of Mission Integration provides this list of religious observances and holidays for the benefit of the campus community.
 The hope is that faculty, staff, and administrators will use this list as a reference.
 This list is not completely inclusive of all religious holidays.
 To offer suggestions or include religious observances or holidays not included in this list, please contact Jeff Wallace at Wallace.j@gmercyu.edu.
 For further questions or concerns, please contact Tatiana Diaz at diaz.t@gmercyu.edu.

 Foster your spirituality from home with these helpful resources.
 Have any additions?
 Email wallace.j@gmercyu.edu.